suncoast-devs/handbook/lessons/cs-api-servers/lecture.md

 # Handling our first request!

-The simplest thing we can possbily do is the equivalent of the first `C#` program we wrote.
+The simplest thing we can possibly do is the equivalent of the first `C#` program we wrote.

 `Hello World`